CloudLabs-MOC/AZ-104-MicrosoftAzureAdministrator/Instructions/Labs/LAB_03b-Manage_Azure_Resources_by_Using_ARM_Templates.md

    ![image](../media/L3T1S8.png)

-1. Use File Explorer to extract the content of the downloaded file into the **Downloads** folder open the downloaded file and extra on your computer.
+1. Use File Explorer to extract the content of the downloaded file into the **Downloads** folder.
+Open the downloaded file and extract it to your computer.
 Notice there are two JSON files (template and parameters).

      ![image](../media/L3T1S9i.png)